-Russian soprano Olesya Golovneva, who has been awarded as “best singer of the year” for her performances as Anna Bolena and Luisa Miller, achieved international acclaim for her Valentine opposite to Juan Diego Florez in a new production of Meyerbeer‘s Les Huguenots at Deutsche Oper Berlin.
-Her engagements in 2017/18 include not less than 3 role debuts: at Hessisches Staatstheater Wiesbaden she will sing Adina in Donizetti‘s Elisir d‘ amore for the first time as well as Desdemona in Otello.
-Deutsche Oper am Rhein Düsseldorf will present the soprano in her role debut as Maria Stuarda in a new production of this Donizetti opera.
-Golovneva returns to Oper Köln as Violetta Valery and will have her debut at Oper Bonn in this very role.
-In addition tot hat guest performances of Traviata will bring her to Antibes.
-With Maestro Tomas Netopil conducting she will sing Dvorak‘s Te Deum in Utrecht and Amsterdam.
+Ms. Golovneva achieved international acclaim in the 2016/17 season for her Valentine opposite to Juan Diego Florez in a new production of Meyerbeer‘s Les Huguenots at the Deutsche Oper Berlin.
+Her engagements in 2017/18 included Adina in Donizetti‘s Elisir d‘ amore as well as Desdemona in Otello at Staatstheater Wiesbaden.
+The Deutsche Oper am Rhein Düsseldorf also presented Ms. Golovneva in her role debut as Maria Stuarda, while she returned to Oper Köln as Traviata, performing the same role at Oper Bonn and in Antibes as well.
+Under the baton of Tomas Netopil she sang in Dvorak‘s Te Deum in Utrecht and Amsterdam.

 (Please discard any previously dated material.
 The text may not be abridged or altered without the prior consent of ARSIS Artist Management.)